filipeestacio/cv/tailored/aircall.md

 ### Clean Water Network Manager | Thames Water
 *May 2015 - December 2015*
-- Accountable for the Eastern Region of Thames Water's Clean Water Network (City of London, Croydon and East London among others).
-- Management responsibility for a team of 13 direct reports focused on delivering actions to reduce leakage in the network, improving quality of service, maintaining customer satisfaction, and ensuring compliance with regulatory requirements.

 ### Clean Water Network Engineer | Thames Water
 *September 2010 - May 2015*
-- Responsible for ensuring risk free operations of the network as the asset owner.
-- Excellent performance in risk assessment and planning complex interventions in the clean water network to benefit the business and the customers.
-- Involved in several key projects to improve the overall performance of the business such as:
-  - Process mapping a new approach to low pressure investigations, resulting in highest RoI and second highest overall improvement in customer satisfaction in the business at the time.
-  - The development of the user guides for the deployment of SAP and the integration of ArcGIS with the daily tasks of the Network Optimisation Team resulting in a 1 FTE benefit for the team.
-  - Strong focus in improving the North East London water supply zone of Woodford which resulted in the delivery of a resilient and optimised area, consistently strong in leakage performance and customer satisfaction.
-  - Key role in the delivery of several complex projects including works for the London 2012 Olympics, Crossrail, and the isolation of the outlets of Coppermills Water Treatment Works.
-- Hands on attitude has resulted in a very close working relationship with Field Services, with an excellent understanding of the risks and limitations of field work as well as the procedures for investigations.
-- Communication skills and strong professional ethics have resulted in a good relationship with key stakeholders such as Planning & Dispatch, Network Management Centre, London Water Control Centre, Coppermills WTW and Capital Delivery.

 ### Civil Engineer | Veolia Water
 *May 2008 - August 2010*
-- Designed and estimated costs for waste water connections for new customers during Veolia’s adoption of wastewater services in the county of Mafra, Portugal.
-- Reviewed and optimised the design of the clean water network in the county of Mafra.
-- Designed and built a dynamic hydraulic model based on SCADA telemetry to predict demand and manage the acquisition of water from external sources.
-- Collaborated with other water companies and the National Civil Engineering Laboratory (LNEC) in a multidisciplinary project to implement European Union guidelines for water management in Portugal.

 ## Education
 ### Civil Engineering | Instituto Superior Técnico